 An interesting result emerges.
 Given that the results with frictions are virtually identical to results without frictions (especially for the case of tax increases), one might expect that the changes in the employment rate will be reflected mostly in changes in the participation rate rather than the generalized unemployment rate.
 But the table shows that changes in taxes do affect the generalized unemployment rate in the models with frictions.
-In particular, when taxes are increased from .30 to .45 and the employment rate increases from .08 to .10 and from .16 to .18 for the cases of $\lambda_w = .428$ and .20, respectively.
+In particular, when taxes are increased from .30 to .45 and the employment to population ratio drops from .63 to .49, we see that the generalized unemployment rate increases from .08 to .10 and from .16 to .18 for the cases of $\lambda_w = .428$ and .20, respectively.
 To see the intuition behind this result, note that when taxes increase, employment durations decrease, implying that individuals will have more transitions from E to $N^G$ , and consequently more unemployment spells when transitioning back to E from $N^G$ .
 This is further illustrated by looking at spell durations, shown in Table 14.